Biblioteca Nacional de Uruguay

 The Biblioteca Nacional de Uruguay is the National Library of Uruguay, located in Montevideo.
 It was created in 1815 and is the legal deposit and copyright library for Uruguay.
-It has been located in its current building since 1955.
-In 2006, it had more than 900,000 books, and 20,000 periodicals, audiovisual materials, maps, scores, engravings, watercolors, photographs and manuscripts.
+It has been located in its current building since 1955 (architect: Luis Crespi).
+As of 2006, it housed more than 900,000 books, and 20,000 periodicals, audiovisual materials, maps, scores, engravings, watercolors, photographs and manuscripts.